Transgender and-non binary rights are also human rights.

 Transgender people and non-binary people still do not have the same rights as other people in the UK and Ireland.
 Some transgender and non-binary people in Northern Ireland are still being affected by the lack of Marriage Equality in Northern Ireland.

 An individual cannot apply for a Gender Recognition Certificate (GRC) if they are married, or in a civil partnership in Northern Ireland.
 They could apply for a Gender Recognition Certificate, if they are married or in a Civil Partnership if they lived elsewhere in the UK.
 It still takes at least 2 years to apply for a Gender Recognition Certificate in the UK.
 Getting a Gender Recognition Certificate ensures that a transgender person can apply for jobs and medical treatment, without having to disclose their transgender status, transgender people should not be discriminated against.

 Trans people in Northern Ireland also have problems in applying for social housing as transphobia is not recognised by the Housing Executive, on housing application forms, to gain social housing points.

 There is very little non-binary identification recognition available for non-binary people in Northern Ireland.

 Why should transgender people have to find a specialist in Gender Identity, a doctor and a solicitor to fill in parts of the Gender Recognition application form?
 Why should transgender people have to go through an expensive and unnecessary process to be recognised for whom they really are?
 Why are any medical professionals required to apply for a GRC, when transgender and non-binary individuals should be able to self-identify their own genders?

-The volunteers of Trans Pride NI, are actively involved in transgender Support Groups in Northern Ireland.
+The volunteers of Trans Pride NI, have been actively involved in transgender support groups in Northern Ireland.
 These groups have been invaluable in supporting and advocating for transgender rights in the NI community.